8 March 2019

 - 90% of the corruption reports came from members of the public, with over 70% of the complainants were willing to reveal their identities.

-- In 2016, over 41,000 business employees and nearly 35,000 public officers attended integrity training.
-To help public and private sector organisations to strengthen internal control and reduce opportunities for corruption, 3,700 corruption prevention studies had been conducted in the past four decades.
+- In 2018, about 44,000 business employees and over 41,000 public officers attended integrity training.
+To help public and private sector organisations to strengthen internal control and reduce opportunities for corruption, about 4,000 corruption prevention studies had been conducted over the past forty-five years.

-- Hong Kong's community embraces a zero tolerance attitude towards corruption.
-Using a 0 to 10 rating scale, of which 0 represents zero tolerance and 10 total tolerance of corruption, the mean score for 2016 was 0.7.
+Public tolerance of corruption remained low.
+Using a 0 to 10 rating scale, of which 0 represents zero tolerance and 10 total tolerance of corruption, the mean score for 2018 was 0.5.

 Further information about the probity situation in Hong Kong can be found at the website of the ICAC.